simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 specific field).
 When there are multiple patterns they can be written on separate lines, unindented.
 The field assignments are on separate lines indented by at least one space.

+Instead of field assignments you can specify `skip` to skip the matching record.

 Examples:
 ```rules
 # if the CSV record contains "groceries", set account2 to "expenses:groceries"